Updated on 26th January 2026

 -

-A doctor course's student and Nakamura gave their presentations.
+A master course's student and doctor course's students gave their presentations.

 History of our laboratory